penejedi/multiplication_quiz/README.md

-create a simple multiplication quiz using pyhtons' module
+created a simple multiplication quiz using pyhtons' module